How Sleep Makes You Beautiful, Inside and Out

-It’s something you might say the night before your wedding, a big presentation or another important occasion for which it’s especially important you look and feel your best.
+I have to get my beauty sleep. … It’s something you might say the night before your wedding, a big presentation, or other important occasion when it’s especially important to look and feel your best.
 Often it’s said jokingly, but there’s truth behind this old adage.
-Without the seven to nine hours of sleep a night that most of us need, our brain and body are unable to recharge; over time this can even lead to serious health risks.
+Without the seven to nine hours of sleep a night that most of us need, your brain and body are unable to recharge; over time this can even lead to serious health risks.